Schools

 - Role-play delivering letters between cities and country by mail trucks, steam train, mail cars and horseback

-- Experience the concise two-word commands of drill exercises
+- Respond to the concise two-word commands of dumb-bell exercises

-- Skip around a maypole as children enjoyed at displays and community events
+- Experience skipping around a maypole as children enjoyed at displays and community events

-- View photographs in 3D through 1890s stereoscopes and 1950s to 70s viewmasters
+- View photographs of the world in 3D through 1890s stereoscopes and 1950s to 70s viewmasters

 Stage 1 – School life in the past – 2012 History syllabus